ehgoodenough/travis-gh-page-playground/README.md

-# slush-react-game #
+# travis-gh-pages-playground #

-An awesome game.
+A repository for me to experiment with uploading to Github-Pages from Travis-CI.